SebastianScheper/ghc-whole-program-compiler-project-escape-analysis/README.md

 The GHC-WPC tooling can handle Zstd zip files out of the box.
 But if you'd like to unpack the `.modpak` and `.fullpak` files manually then you'll need an `unzip` version with Zstd support.
 https://github.com/csabahruska/unzip-zstd

+# Escape Analysis
+Before running a program with the `external-stg-interpreter`, a static escape analysis is being performed which determines the set of escaping bindings.

+During runtime, we keep track of the amount of memory allocation of these bindings.
+This enables the evaluation of the effectiveness for a potential optimization that allocates non-escaping bindings on the stack.

+We also determine the the access of the allocated closures relative to the lexical scope of their bindings.
+That way, we can determine the soundness of the escape analysis algorithm and identify potential opportunities for improvement.

+The data collected at runtime is being stored in a text file called `<prog-name>-escape-stats.tsv`.
+It contains the following values:

+1. Program Name
+2. Number of non-escaping bindings according to the escape analysis (can be allocated on the stack)
+3. Number of escaping bindings according to the escape analysis (must be allocated on the heap)
+4. Number of bindings whose instances never got accessed outside of the bindings lexical scope during runtime (Could have been allocated on the stack)
+5. Number of bindings whose instances got accessed outside of the bindings lexical scope during runtime (Could not have been allocated on the stack)
+6. Number of non-escaping bindings according to the escape analysis whose instances got accessed outside of the bindings lexical scope (false negatives)
+7. Number of escaping bindings according to the escape analysis whose instances never got accessed outside of the bindings lexical scope (false positives)
+8. Number of stack allocations due to the escape analysis
+9. Amount of stack-allocated memory in bytes due to the escape analysis
+10. Number of heap allocations due to the escape analysis
+11. Amount of heap-allocated memory in bytes due to the escape analysis
+12. Upper bound for the number of stack allocations due to the escape analysis based on the closure access during runtime
+13. Upper bound for the amount of stack-allocated memory in bytes due to the escape analysis based on the closure access during runtime
+14. Lower bound for the number of heap allocations due to the escape analysis based on the closure access during runtime
+15. Lower bound for the amount of heap-allocated memory in bytes due to the escape analysis based on the closure access during runtime